 The mission of the Missouri S&T police department is to support the academic and campus community in fulfilling its commitment to teaching, research, and service.
 The functions performed by the Missouri S&T police department include many services offered by a small municipal police agency, as well as certain service functions unique to the university setting.
-The Missouri S&T police department has an authorized strength of 25 full-time employees, including 13 state-commissioned police officers, 6 security guard, 2 parking control officers and 4 administrative staff members.
+The Missouri S&T police department is comprised of state commissioned police officers, security guards, parking enforcement staff, administrative staff, and student employees (campus service officers).
 Missouri S&T police officers are empowered under Chapter 172.350 of the Missouri Revised Statutes.
 As such the police officers are commissioned and armed.
 Additionally all Missouri S&T police officers possess Rolla City Police commissions as well.
 The S&T university police are also fully accredited through the International Association of Campus Law Enforcement Administrators (IACLEA).

 Police officers patrol on foot, bicycle and by vehicle all properties owned by the Missouri University of Science and Technology 24 hours-a-day and seven days-a-week.
-The security guards perform additional security checks on the main campus during evening and night hours.
-In addition to the full-time staff, the department employs six campus service officers (CSO's), who are students that assist on a part-time basis.
+The security guards perform additional security checks on main campus during evening and night hours.
+In addition to the full-time staff, the department employs students on a part-time basis, who serve as campus service officers (CSOs).
 Missouri S&T police department also has a Reserve Police Officer Program where part-time, fully sworn, police officers are used on an as-needed basis.
 Please visit the university police department's webpage to see all of the various services offered by the university police http://police.mst.edu.

 Duties of the Missouri S&T police department include, but are not limited to preventative patrols, the investigation of crimes, crime prevention through active campus involvement, service to students and others in emergencies, special event coverage, overseeing parking lot operations, and the enforcement of state laws, city ordinances, and university rules and regulations.
 The university police department monitor several security cameras located throughout campus via a 24/7 operations desk located at the university police department.
 The university police are dispatched via the Rolla area 911 call center located within the Rolla police department.
 The camera views for the campus are shared with the call center.
 The university police can be reached at any time via 911 or for non-emergency situations, 573-341-4300.